Derek Jeter sets gold standard for Yankees' Baby Bombers

 But, even on Jeter’s day, you can see how difficult that five-championship run was to produce.
 The morning started with the Yankees' placing Aroldis Chapman on the DL with left shoulder inflammation.
 The five-year, $85 million closer is expected to miss a month, but the shoulder is the most sensitive body part of a hard thrower, so it is ominous.

 By the night, after an 11-6 win over the Astros, the Yankees were wondering about Masahiro Tanaka.
-Tanaka lasted just 1 2/3 innings after allowing eight runs, including four homers, in a 10-7 defeat.
-Over the next five years -- even with the fact that they both have opt-outs -- Tanaka at the beginning of games and Chapman at the end likely need to be quality players if the Yankees are going to be special.
+Tanaka lasted just 1⅔ innings after allowing eight runs, including four homers, in a 10-7 defeat.
+Over the next five years -- even with the fact that they both have opt-outs -- Tanaka, at the beginning of games, and Chapman, at the end, likely need to be quality players if the Yankees are going to be special.

 That is why when you saw the Core Four and Bernie honoring Jeter, all a little grayer or a little balder, you once again realize how lucky Jeter was to have them and they were to have Jeter.
 They didn’t win every year, but they won more than any set of players of their generation.